Museum Discovery

 Walking Excursions

-Walking excursions may be planned over the timeline of the program, however will be pending local pandemic climate and will follow provincial and local public health guidelines.
+Walking excursions may be planned over the timeline of the program.
 Families will be provided with communication specific to this activity in advance, if they are to occur.

 Health or Behavioural concerns